Consensys/doctools.template-site/docs/create/create-site-template.md

 ---
-title: Contributing to Doctools
-description: Contributing to Doctools
+description: How to create a new site template
 ---

-# Contributing to Doctools
+# Create a new site template

 Contributing to the Doctool documentation system can be done by using the [Doctools action builder].